 In 1947, Mr. Palmer, sole owner at the time, sold the Carlouel Company to the original 100 members.
 Each member paid $1,000 for their stake.
 It was at that time that the Carlouel Corporation was formed.
 Alex C. Liggett became the first Commodore and a Board of Governors was formed the same year.

 Over the years, membership has grown to approximately 400 active members.
-In the early years, a non-member was permitted to come to the Club only three times in a given year.
 It was not until 1954 that Carlouel functioned twelve months of the year.
 Prior to that time, it was open for the winter months only.
 However, dances, picnics and great camaraderie were evident during World War II.
 While the Club was not officially open, members frequently hosted dinners and parties doing all the work themselves.
 In the beginning, Carlouel was active as a yacht club, but the closing of the Caladesi Pass after Hurricane Elena in 1985, along with the dredging for Island Estates to the southeast, made access to the waterways difficult.

 In the mid 1950s, a fire destroyed part of the Carlouel’s original structure.
 During the reconstruction, the decor changed from casual to a more formal appearance.
 Later improvements included enclosing the bay front terrace, adding the Palmer Room, building a sea wall, roque court, swimming pool, tennis courts, and additional cabanas.
 The short-course Olympic pool was added in 1962.